viccc287/bskrape/README.md

-# 🕷️ Web Scraping Learning Journey
+# 🕷️ bodskraper: Web Scraping Learning Journey

-> **Note**: This project was created purely for learning and entertainment purposes, exploring the fascinating world of web scraping!
+> **Note**: This project was created purely for learning and entertainment purposes, exploring the world of web scraping!

+> *Why "bodskraper", you ask? "bod" for bodega, and "skraper" for... well, scraping*

 ## 🌐 Quick Start